-- Good audio/ visual connectivity and Wi-Fi Connection - Regular internet/Canvas access - A college-level dictionary - 1 journal for maintaining reading responses and in- class writing exercises (separate from journals for other classes, please).
+- Good audio/ visual connectivity and Wi-Fi Connection - Regular internet/Canvas access - A college-level dictionary - Maintaining reading responses and in- class writing exercises.
 Please make sure you have the ability to turn these in (typed) online at all times.